DanWahlin/Observable-Store/README.md

 ![Integrating the Redux DevTools](images/reduxDevTools.png)

+Note: While the [code is in place](https://github.com/DanWahlin/Observable-Store/blob/master/modules/observable-store-extensions/redux-devtools.extension.ts) to support it, The Observable Store Redux DevTools currently do not work with Angular 9 and Ivy.
+Once the `findProviders()` API is fully implemented and released by Angular then support will be finalized for the Redux DevTools.

 **Note about the `__devTools` Store Property:**

 When the Redux DevTools extension is enabled it will add routing information into your store using a property called `__devTools`.
 This property is used to enable the Redux DevTools time travel feature and can be useful for associating different action states with a given route when manually looking at store data using the DevTools.
 If the Redux DevTools extension is not enabled (such as in production scenarios) then the `__devTools` property will not be added into your store.